adaltas/node-csv/src/index.coffee.md

           m = Date.parse value
           value = new Date m unless isNaN m value
-      is_rem_buf_rowDelimiter = (remainingBuffer, remainingBufferLength) =>
-        rowDelimiterMatched = false
-        if @rowDelimiter? # check when rowDelimiter is set to default if remainingBufferLength < @rowDelimiter.length and @rowDelimiter.substr(0, remainingBufferLength) is remainingBuffer rowDelimiterMatched = true
-        else if @options.rowDelimiter?
-          for rowDelimiter in @options.rowDelimiter
-            if remainingBufferLength < rowDelimiter.length and rowDelimiter.substr(0, remainingBufferLength) is remainingBuffer
-              rowDelimiterMatched = true
-              break
-        rowDelimiterMatched
-      is_rem_buf_rowDelimiter_following_closing_quote = (remainingBuffer, remainingBufferLength) =>
-        rowDelimiterFollowingClosingQuoteMatched = false
-        if @rowDelimiter? # check when rowDelimiter is set to default if @quoting and remainingBufferLength < (@options.quote.length + @rowDelimiter.length) and (@options.quote + @rowDelimiter).substr(0, remainingBufferLength) is remainingBuffer
-            rowDelimiterFollowingClosingQuoteMatched = true
-        else if @options.rowDelimiter?
-          for rowDelimiter in @options.rowDelimiter
-            if @quoting and remainingBufferLength < (@options.quote.length + rowDelimiter.length) and (@options.quote + rowDelimiter).substr(0, remainingBufferLength) is remainingBuffer
-              rowDelimiterFollowingClosingQuoteMatched = true
-              break
-        rowDelimiterFollowingClosingQuoteMatched
-      match_chars_with_row_delimiters = (chars, index) =>
-        matchedRowDelimiter = null
-        if @rowDelimiter? # check when rowDelimiter is set to default if chars.substr(index, @rowDelimiter.length) is @rowDelimiter
-            matchedRowDelimiter = @rowDelimiter
-        else if @options.rowDelimiter?
-          for rowDelimiter in @options.rowDelimiter
-            if chars.substr(index, rowDelimiter.length) is rowDelimiter
-              matchedRowDelimiter = rowDelimiter
-              break
-        if matchedRowDelimiter?
-          {rowDelimiter: matchedRowDelimiter, matched: true}
-        else
-          {rowDelimiter: matchedRowDelimiter, matched: false}
       ltrim = @options.trim or @options.ltrim
       rtrim = @options.trim or @options.rtrim
       chars = @buf + chars